 PCB material has to be selected for maximum efficiency let's suppose our design considers FR4 material having a permeability of 4.4 for design.
 The height of the substrate can be calculated as

 Where Hs = substrate height, F = frequency (GHz), c = speed of light, ɛ = dielectric constant of substrate

 The width of the trace can be determined using the given formula.

 The length of the trace can be determined using the given formula.

 Where d = trace width, w = substrate width, A = effective Area

 Antenna designing is a vast field having multiple parameters.
 We need to discuss it in more articles to make you thoroughly understand it.
 One should also consider the antenna design software because without learning antenna designing software, no one can fabricate a specific frequency antenna.

 When you're done with PCB Antenna Designing

-Have your PCB boards manufacture and assemble at PCBONLINE.
-Prototyping, small-batch, and large volume PCB manufacturing and assembly are all included in our services.
-In fact, we are an advanced circuitry contract manufacturer providing box builds.
+Have your PCB boards manufactured and assembled at PCBONLINE.
+Prototyping, small-batch, and large-volume high-frequency PCB manufacturing and assembly are all included in our services.
+We are an advanced circuitry contract manufacturer providing box builds.
 You can see how we produce PCB boards in the video below.

-By the way, you don't need to worry about PCB antenna or other designing defects, as our experienced engineers will check your Gerber files before quoting, with free one-to-one tech support!
+By the way, you don't need to worry about PCB antenna or other design defects, as experienced engineers at PCBONLINE will check your Gerber files before quoting, with free one-to-one tech support!